DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 An important thing to note is that since the `1.21.2` update, model atlases have been given a strict enforcement that you cannot cross-use subdirectories.

 So if you wanted to use a directory of `*/example/textures/block/`, you would need to use only textures from the `block` directory; you cannot use textures from an `item` directory.
-Supposedly, this is for optimization for the GPU engine for baking.
-(Personally, it's extremely annoying since this wasn't a solid rule for a solid decade)

 ### Blockbench